 The last thing that couples preparing to be married want to be thinking about is the possibility of the marriage ending in divorce.
-Yet, for some couples, the financial situation of one and/or the other makes it desirable to have a legally enforceable agreement that determines how certain matters will be handled if the marriage does in fact end in divorce.
-Whether entering into a second marriage, already having children prior to the marriage or bringing substantial assets into the marriage, a Prenuptial Agreement can serve the purpose of trying to provide some financial certainty in the case of a future break-up and, in the process, make any such break-up less contentious.
+Yet, for some couples, the financial situation of one or both makes it desirable to have a legally enforceable agreement that determines how certain matters will be handled if the marriage does in fact end in divorce.
+Whether you are entering into a second marriage, already have children prior to the marriage or are bringing substantial assets into the marriage, a Prenuptial Agreement can serve the purpose of trying to provide some financial certainty in the case of a future break-up and, in the process, make any such break-up less contentious.

 Terms In A Prenuptial Agreement

 A prenuptial agreement, also referred to as an antenuptial agreement, is executed prior to the marriage and provides for how certain financial matters will be handled in the case of divorce.
 Some of the issues that are addressed in a prenuptial agreement are:

 - Division of property

 Under current Massachusetts law, the terms of a prenup will be enforced as a contract if the agreement was fair and reasonable at the time of its execution (when signed) and is not unconscionable at the time of enforcement (at the time of divorce).
 It is also a requirement of a prenuptial agreement that both parties are afforded a reasonable period of time prior to the marriage to consider the terms of the agreement and that both have independent counsel to advise them.
 If the agreement does not meet these standards, all of the terms may not be enforced by a Probate and Family Court judge.